-- 1. Looked After Children (LAC) and previously LAC (PLAC), including those who have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangement order or special guardianship order.
-IAPLAC Internationally Adopted Previously Looked After Children.
-For children who were in state care outside of England and were then adopted, you must submit evidence with your application so this priority can be verified.
-The evidence must show your child's adoption (an adoption order or adoption birth certificate); and that they were in state care outside England (a letter from the state). - 2.
-Children who are both living in the catchment area served by the school and have siblings of compulsory school age still attending the school at the time of their admission. - 3.
+- 1. Looked After Children (LAC) and previously LAC (PLAC), including those who have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangement order or special guardianship order. - 2.
+Children who are both living in the catchment area\ served by the school and have siblings\\ of compulsory school age still attending the school at the time of their admission. - 3.
 Other children living in the catchment area at the time of admission (the Council will assess applications from the address the parents are living at the closing date, and will reassess applications on the National Offer Date). - 4.
-Children who do not live in the catchment area served by the school but who have sibling of compulsory school age attending the school at the time of their admission. - 5.
-Other children whose parents have requested a place. - 6.
-Children whose parents did not request a place by the closing date for admissions.
+Children who do not live in the catchment area served by the school but who have siblingss of compulsory school age attending the school at the time of their admission. - 5.
+Other children whose parents have requested a place.

-All pupils who have named the school in their EHC plan will be admitted.
+All pupils who have named St Chad's CE Nursery and Infant School in their EHC plan will be admitted.